|

 Perennial

 Gets big, lots of purple flowers, attractive to bees, hummingbirds, and hummingbird moths.
-Japanese beetles like it too, but I just pick them off and freeze them and after a few days they loose interest and go somewhere else.
+Japanese beetles like it too, but I just pick them off and freeze them and after a few days they seem to get the idea there is a predator around and go somewhere else.
+A member of the mint family.
 The whole plant smells wonderful.
-A member of the mint family.
+I like to use it as a potpourri base because the flowers and leaves dry well and I'm able to grow it in huge quantities.

 Melissa officinalis